-The sky had turned a nasty shade of grey, a large cloud in the shape of dog peeing up a lamppost spitting on the taxi windows.
+The sky had turned a nasty shade of grey, a large cloud in the shape of dog peeing up a lamppost spitting rain on the taxi windows.
 Not entirely a good omen.

 Roger was wary of omens ever since his best friend’s cat suffered an unforeseen and untimely end.
 He was thirteen at the time and the cat was black, shooting out from the under privet hedge he buried his foot in while reconstructing a left foot strike in goal.
 The aforementioned doomed feline ran straight in the path of the number 26 bus to end its life looking like a Pontefract cake.
-That same day he was beaten up by a bunch of sniggering girls who stole his PE shorts and lunch money, knowing full well that he had cross-country and strawberry shortcake and pink custard was on the school menu.
-Roger still bore the mental scars of jogging breathlessly through a field of corn stubble in his y-fronts and had never been able to look at liquorice confectionary in the same way.

 The Roger of those days, not particularly tall with a caved in chest, spindly limbs and a mop of indeterminately brown hair that his mother cropped with a pair of kitchen scissors, had not really changed.
 Sometimes as he caught his adult reflection pulling on his underpants oppressed by the thought of another day, he could still see him.
-Often, in idle moments, he wondered what became of the many faces that had coloured his past and faded into obscurity, but not today.
+In idle moments he wondered what became of the many faces that had coloured his past and faded into obscurity, but not today.
 Today he could only think of the future, staring anxiously out on a rapidly greying view as he trundled through the streets of a town that had remained starkly unfamiliar despite his frequent visits.

 The taxi jolted unexpectedly and Roger was forced to look at his shoelace tied in a precarious fashion with one end frayed where it had snapped.
 Another omen.
 He caught a moments doubt mid-rise and swallowed it back, not entirely sure how he got himself in this predicament, if a predicament was what it was.
 The lovely Irene didn’t think so, but then he wasn’t so sure that Irene ever did really stop and think about anything.
 Well no, maybe that was an untruth.
 She did think about some things, quite often and with the determination of a monorail.
 She had the most amazingly dextrous feet, and could do marvellous things to a man’s flaccid ego under the tablecloth at ‘The Star of Bengal’ in the alcoholic fog laden period just after last orders.
 He had met her while playing bingo at a smoke filled workingmen’s club when she had jumped up to call house, losing her boob tube in the excitement and ensuring her place in his affections.
 With or without omens he couldn’t deny his turn of luck and caught his reflection in the rear view mirror looking back at him with the expression of a man guarding a pleasantly erotic secret.